Détente

-The term is often used to refer to a period of general easing of the geopolitical tensions between the Soviet Union and the United States during the Cold War.
-It began in 1969, as a core element of the foreign policy of U.S. President Richard Nixon, in an effort to avoid nuclear escalation.
-The Nixon administration promoted greater dialogue with the Soviet government, including regular summit meetings and negotiations over arms control and other bilateral agreements.
+The term is often used to refer to a period of general easing of geopolitical tensions between the Soviet Union and the United States during the Cold War.
+Détente began in 1969 as a core element of the foreign policy of U.S. president Richard Nixon.
+In an effort to avoid an escalation of conflict with the Eastern Bloc, the Nixon administration promoted greater dialogue with the Soviet government in order to facilitate negotiations over arms control and other bilateral agreements.
 Détente was known in Russian as разрядка (razryadka), loosely meaning "relaxation of tension".